maboxi/atmega328p-bootloader/README.md

 - 'q': Quit the bootloader and start the application located at 0x0
 - 'u': Upload a hex file to the application section of the flash memory
 - 'v': Verify sections of the flash memory.
 The bootloader only reads out the memory, verification has to happen in the tool that addresses the bootloader
+- 'f': Reads the fuse bytes (extended, high, low) and the locks byte from the microcontroller.
+The tool then decodes these bytes and displays the resulting microcontroller configuration

 ## Python Bootloader-Tool